How to Take Headshot: Essential Tips for Stunning Professional Photos

 Large teams and busy offices often prefer on location headshots NYC.
 No travel for your staff.
 Easy to pair with all-hands days or leadership offsites.
 Minimal disruption to the workday.

 We start with a pre-production walkthrough.
 Someone from your office sends us simple photo snapshots of candidate spaces: a conference room with good window light, a quiet corridor, a lobby with interesting textures, or a clean plain wall.
 We check window direction, ceiling height, and background options.
 We also assess natural light quality: is the natural light soft, does the natural light stay consistent, and can we shape the natural light with flags or diffusion?
+If natural light is insufficient, we bring in artificial lighting—using soft, diffused sources like LED or fluorescent lights—to achieve a flattering light for headshots.
+It's important to avoid mixing natural light with artificial light to prevent color distortion in the final images.
 Then we decide whether to use a portable backdrop or work with the real office background.

 Our crew arrives 60 to 90 minutes before the first subject.
 We set up strobes and modifiers, test the light with a volunteer, and confirm backup gear is ready.
 We choose camera position and camera height so the headshot framing stays consistent, then we run a quick photo check.
 For a 60-person fintech team near Union Square, we ran two shooting stations with one photographer per station, 6 to 7 minutes per person, and wrapped in under five hours including breaks.